 If something does go wrong, the cost of treatment abroad can be crippling, travellers have had families remortgage houses to pay for medical treatment or repatriation before now.
 If something does go wrong you need to know that your insurance will cover the cost of any treatment or emergency services such as being airlifted somewhere.
 Take just a little time before you leave to ensure that your policy will cover you for anything that you need, will pay upfront for any treatment if your host country demands it, and has any extra benefits such as covering you for private care, translators or any number of other benefits.

 First aid kits aren’t lifesavers in and of themselves, they are only as good as the training of whoever is carrying them.
 That doesn’t mean they aren’t important though.
 There really isn’t any need to carry an entire paramedic first responder bag with you unless you have been fully trained to use each and every piece of kit in there, so you can get that image of slow motion running across a hostel room with a cape on if your dorm mate stubs her toe out of your mind right now, but what first aid kits are really perfect for is stopping a small situation getting much worse.
 A well stocked, basic first aid kit can really help you out with minor medical problems and can be a real life saver.

 Get as much protection as you can before you go.

 Make an appointment to see a medical professional at a Travel Clinic as soon as possible before you travel to get all the professional travel health tips and advice you will need.
 After that you will need to make separate appointments for any vaccinations and budget for any antimalarials you will need.
-Leaving a good 6 months minimum is ideal as some vaccinations will take more than one dose and may have to be spaced apart, and you should preferably have a tester dose of antimalarials too.
+Leaving a good 2 months minimum is ideal as some vaccinations will take more than one dose and may have to be spaced apart, and you should preferably have a tester dose of antimalarials too, dependent of course on your own needs.
 The more prepared you are and the more protected you are, the less risk you will face.
 Prevention really is part of the cure here.